Back

 • Maintaining continuous engagement and regularly providing feedback may be demanding for the product owner.

-• Extremely complex projects may face difficulties when fully implementing Lean principles.
+• Extremely big projects may face difficulties when fully implementing Lean principles.

 • The minimal documentation approach may not be appropriate for industries or projects that require extensive documentation for compliance or regulatory reasons.